There are over 150 electric vehicles in Concord! Read tips about how to join your neighbors in reducing emissions and saving money.

-- Research your options - Drive Green with Mass Energy has a quick car comparison table that can help you compare makes and models.
+- Research your options - Green Energy Consumers Alliance has a quick car comparison table that can help you compare makes and models.
 Also check out MOR-EV for a list of EVs that are eligible for a rebate from the state.

-- Test drive - Drive Green with Mass Energy will coordinate test drives with local dealers.
+- Test drive - Green Energy Consumers Alliance will coordinate test drives with local dealers.
 If you visit a local dealer, be sure to make an appointment or ask to speak with the EV specialist to be sure you get the best information and all of your questions answered.